tsclub/play-with-cortex/README.md

 {"status":"success","data":null,"errorType":"","error":""}
 ```

-If you want to create all cortex related record rules, run `sh bin/rules.sh` please, after added you can check all of them with Cortex API
+If you want to create all cortex related record rules, run `sh bin/rules.sh` please, after that we can check them with Cortex API

 ```
 $ curl -H 'X-Scope-OrgID: demo' http://localhost:8001/api/v1/rules